taufek/blog/_posts/2020-06-03-manage-services-with-ingress.markdown

 hero_src: road.jpg
 ---

-Ingress is the gate keeper of your multitude of services in your cluster.
-All external access will go through your Ingress Controller and depending on the rules that you set, it will be redirected to a particular services.
+Ingress is the gate keeper to your cluster.
+All external access will go through your Ingress Controller and depending on the rules that you set, it will be redirected to a particular service.

 There are multiple benefits of having Ingress in my cluster.